 15.828 Product Management

 Practical introduction to the process of product management.
 Provides opportunities for experiential learning through projects with companies and organizations.
 Exposes students to state-of-the-art frameworks and tools that bring to market elegant and efficient solutions to strong customer needs.
-Covers the major phases of product management: opportunity identification (observational research, qualitative interviews, ideation, and open innovation), design (segmentation and positioning, voice of customers, questionnaire designs, and conjoint analysis), testing (concept testing, pre-market forecasting, A/B testing, and design of experiments), and launch (search engineer and social media campaigns).
+Covers the major phases of product management: opportunity identification (customer insights, interviews and surveys, ideation and brainstorming), design (product strategy and conjoint analysis), testing (concept testing, prototyping and A/B testing), and launch (choice of media and channel).

 This class has no prerequisites.